-After the famous Casey Neistat got his Boosted Board taken away by Sydney Airport Customs Border Patrol, my dream of traveling the world with an electric skateboard shakes a little.
+After the famous Casey Neistat got his Boosted Board taken away by Sydney Airport Customs Border Patrol, my dream of traveling the world with an electric skateboard feels a bit shaken.

 Thanks a lot, Hoverboard.

-(Another reason why electric skateboard is better than Hoverboard)
+(Another reason why electric skateboards are better than Hoverboards)